justenhix/deep-learning-challenge/README.md

 Adding 2 hidden layers increase the accuracy to just under 75%.

 Summary: Summarize the overall results of the deep learning model.
 Include a recommendation for how a different model could solve this classification problem, and then explain your recommendation.

+This model's accuracy is low considering I used two hidden layers.
+I could increase the hidden layers to 3 and epochs to 100 to increase accuracy.